agileware/wp-civicrm-ux/README.md

 About the Authors
 ------

-This CiviCRM extension was developed by the team at [Agileware](https://agileware.com.au).
+This WordPress plugin was developed by the team at [Agileware](https://agileware.com.au).

 [Agileware](https://agileware.com.au) provide a range of CiviCRM services including: